Experienced and Innovative Educator

 Proven Leader in Non-profit Management

-For the last decade, Dr. Buelna has been the Executive Director of Plaza Community Services, one of Los Angeles’ oldest and most respected non-profit agencies.
-Plaza serves hundreds of families and children in East Los Angeles, Boyle Heights and the downtown Los Angeles area.
-Founded in 1905, Plaza has grown to include four child care sites, domestic violence counseling and the Fathers in the Classroom program.
+Before becoming an attorney, Buelna was the Executive Director of Plaza Community Services, one of Los Angeles’ oldest and most respected non-profit agencies.
+Plaza serves hundreds of families and children in East Los Angeles, Boyle Heights, and the downtown Los Angeles area.
+Founded in 1905, Plaza has grown to include four childcare sites, domestic violence counseling and the Fathers in the Classroom program.
 Under Dr. Buelna’s leadership, Plaza’s programs and funding have grown fivefold.
-Today he oversees an annual budget of $11.5 million, and a staff of more than 100 employees.
+Today he oversees an annual budget of $11.5 million and a staff of more than 100 employees.

 Prior to taking the helm at Plaza, Buelna held a similar position at Dolores Mission in Los Angeles, where he was Executive Director of Proyecto Pastoral.
 He worked with Father Greg Boyle and others to provide a wide range of community programs – from after-school education to homeless services.

 Dr. Buelna was also a Sr. Project Consultant with USC’s Doheny Eye Institute.
 He served for five years as director of outreach for two long-running federally-funded eye studies in Los Angeles and Riverside Counties.

 Gabriel Buelna grew up in South Los Angeles, the son of Mexican immigrants.
 His parents worked hard, sent their kids to parochial schools, and studied English at West L.A.
 Community College – eventually becoming U.S. citizens.

 Like many LACCD students today, Gabriel was not a star student in high school.
 So, when he wanted to go to college, his grades were a problem.
 Fortunately, he was able to take some classes through West L.A.
 Community College and improve his transcript enough to be accepted at CSU Northridge.